CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 Following the OGC Features information model, the service API publishes PostGIS tables and views as **feature collections**.

-The available feature collections are listed.
+The service API allows listing available feature collections.
 Each feature collection can report metadata about its definition, and can be queried to return data sets of features.
-It is also possible to query individual features in tables which have defined primary keys.
+For tables which have a primary key defined it is possible to query individual features by id.

 ## Publish tables and views as feature collections